 Roland AIRA Rhythm Performer (TR-8S)

-- The quality of the effects and the depth of the sound shaping has advanced considerably from the previous iteration.
+- The quality of the effects and the depth of the sound shaping have advanced considerably from the previous iteration.

 - The ability to assign tracks to either an emulator or your own imported sample widens your mixing horizons considerably.